-While the disproportional impacts highlight the outcomes of ongoing and past human rights violations.
-In addition, new human rights violations directly impacting Indigenous Peoples are being carried out by both the US and Canada, using the COVID-19 pandemic as justification.
+These disproportionate impacts highlight the outcomes of ongoing and past human rights violations.
+In addition, new human rights violations directly impacting Indigenous Peoples are being carried out by both the US and Canada, using the COVID 19 Pandemic as an opportunity to approve projects and policies with little grassroots resistance.
 For example, the pandemic has been used by American and Canadian federal and provincial governments and corporations to roll back environmental safeguards and fast track development projects that Indigenous Peoples have long opposed.